crytic/echidna/README.md

 echidna-test contract.sol TEST --coverage --config="config.yaml"
 ```

 The configuration file allows users to choose EVM and test generation parameters.
-An example config file, along with documentation, can be found at [solidity/config.yaml](examples/solidity/basic/config.yaml).
+An example of a complete config file with the default options can be found at [examples/solidity/basic/default.yaml](examples/solidity/basic/default.yaml).
+More detailed documentation on the configuration options is available in our [wiki](https://github.com/trailofbits/echidna/wiki/Config).

 ### Advanced usage